 Southampton's Armed Forces Covenant

 Southampton City Council recognises the contribution and sacrifice made by members of the Armed Forces community, as well as the individual skills and benefits they offer a workplace.
 That’s why we are proud to have signed the Armed Forces Covenant.
-Watch this short film to learn more about the Covenant.
+To learn more about the Covenant visit the Armed Forces Covenant support and advice page.

 In 2017, Southampton, Portsmouth, Gosport and Isle of Wight councils came together to form a partnership that can deliver the Covenant across the entire Solent region.
 Together, we aim to: